 California is full of hidden gems and beautiful towns, landscape and delicious food.
-For the longest time we have dreamt about a road trip along the Pacific Coast Highway (Highway 1 or 101) visiting Santa Barbara, Big Sur, Monterey and San Obispo.
+For the longest time we have dreamt about a road trip along the Pacific Coast Highway (Highway 1 or 101), probably California’s most popular road trip, visiting Santa Barbara, Big Sur, Monterey and San Obispo.
 The scenic route runs along the California coast with stunning viewpoints, state parks, and wildlife.

 Highway 1 starts in San Diego and ends at the border between California and Oregon, but for this guide we started the trip in Costa Mesa and finish it in San Francisco passing through Big Sur.
 If you are starting your trip from the start of Highway 1 make sure to check out this guide with the best things to do and see in San Diego.